fangsonghub/fangsonghub.github.io/research/index.md

 ### Manuscripts
 *	**Basing cryptography on NP-hardness using quantum reductions**
-	*   Authors: Nai-Hui Chia, Sean Hallgren, Fang Song
+	*   Authors: Nai-Hui Chia, Sean Hallgren, and Fang Song
 	*   ArXiv preprint [arXiv:1804.10309](https://arxiv.org/abs/1804.10309){:target="_blank"}, April 2018.
 *   **On the quantum attacks against schemes relying on the hardness of finding a short generator of an ideal in \\(\mathbb{Q}(\zeta_{p^n})\\)**
     *   Authors: Jean-François Biasse and Fang Song